filby89/Kinect2StreamsRecorder/README.md

 ### /Depth
 Depth frames saved in JPEG format.
 Additionally stored is 'depthData.csv' containing the frame counter (note it does not start from 1), the [relative time](https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan) since kinect was opened and the [unix time stamp](https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx), the min, and the max reliable depth in millimeters of the frames.
-Frames are saved in format: ${relative_time}\_{counter}.jpg.
+Frames are saved in format: ${relative_time}\_{counter}.txt.

 To reconstruct a depth image you can use
 ```python